fix-project/fix/docs/design.md

   * A procedure can create a Tag where the first entry can be anything, the second entry is a Blob, and the third entry is the Name of the ELF blob of the procedure.

-# Operations: eval, force, apply and lift
+# Operations: eval, apply and lift
 ## Eval
 `eval` transforms Objects to either strict fully-evaluated Values, or shallow Values, or lazy Objects.
 It takes the Handle of an Object and returns the